The Parent Pitch

 Where can I get my hair done?

-Let me just start off by saying the biggest panic I have had, and any Black woman who is reading this will understand the struggle, is finding someone who can do my hair.
+Let me just start off by saying the biggest panic I’ve had, and any Black woman who is reading this will understand the struggle, is finding someone who can do my hair.
 Although YouTube has been my best friend, I just recently found a Black-owned beauty salon in Barcelona!
 There IS hope!!!

 Black in a sea of white faces